-The Windows 9x/ME/XP/Vista software application you use to tune and configure your MegaSquirt® or MegaSquirt-II is called MegaTune by Eric Fahlgren.
-(Version 2.25 or higher is needed to work with MegaSquirt-II).
-You also need Windows 9x/Me/XP on a computer (a laptop or notebook computer if you want to tune in the car) and a conventional serial port to communicate with MegaSquirt-II.
+The Windows 9x/ME/XP/Vista software application you use to tune and configure your MegaSquirt® or MegaSquirt-II is either Tuner Studio by Phil Tobin or MegaTune by Eric Fahlgren.
+(Version 2.25 or higher is needed to work with MegaSquirt-II™).
+You also need Windows 9x/Me/XP on a computer (a laptop or notebook computer if you want to tune in the car) and a conventional serial port to communicate with MegaSquirt-II™.
 A USB/serial converter may work, and many people have reported that they have been successful using a USB-serial adapter.
 Just about any computer that is capable of booting Windows 95 (or better) will be fast enough, but get the fastest laptop computer you think is reasonably priced, obviously.
-This document covers the use of the 2.8 versions of embedded software (aka. "code") on MegaSquirt-II.
+This document covers the use of the 2.8 versions of embedded software (aka. "code") on MegaSquirt-II™.

 |